Mobile Broadband Buyers Guide

 - Bundled Tablets and Laptops - If you're already planning to buy a tablet or laptop and want to take out a mobile broadband contract (usually between 18 and 24 months in duration), you can sign up for both at once and pay less upfront because your contract subsidises the price of the hardware.
 Sometime the upfront cost can even be free!
 Because of this, contracts typically cost between £30 and £45 per month depending upon the specification of the included tablet and the amount of inclusive data per month.

-Installation is usually a doddle, you simply plug the supplied dongle into a spare USB port on your Windows or Mac computer, it automatically sets itself up, and you'll be online in no time.
+If you opted for a dongle then you simply plug that into a spare USB port on your Windows or Mac computer, it automatically sets itself up, and you'll be online in no time.

 It really is that simple.
 In the unusual event that it doesn't work first time then each supplier has technical support just a phone call away who will be able to ensure that activation goes smoothly.